 April 10-12, 2018

-The National Center for Preservation Technology and Training (NCPTT) will host a three-day symposium on the preservation of roadside architecture and attractions that are uniquely American.
-The symposium will focus on the preservation of these buildings and features that catered to tourists who traveled American roads during the 1920s-1970s.
+The National Center for Preservation Technology and Training (NCPTT) hosted a three-day symposium on the preservation of roadside architecture and attractions that are uniquely American.
+The symposium focused on the preservation of these buildings and features that catered to tourists who traveled American roads during the 1920s-1970s.

-The symposium will bring together architects, engineers, landscape architects, site managers, conservators, facility managers, and other cultural resource professionals to discuss issues related to the preservation of roadside features, such as:
+The symposium brought together architects, engineers, landscape architects, site managers, conservators, facility managers, and other cultural resource professionals to discuss issues related to the preservation of roadside features, such as:

 - Unusual and oversized structures and sculptures